 Every piece of digital content needs a purpose.
 You should have a predefined content aim and you should create content for a specific target persona.
 Consistently publish blogs that add value to your customer relationships.
 This gives you the start of a content marketing funnel that can generate leads consistently.

-Publishing content is a specialist skill which, when executed correctly, can allow your business to seep into the minds of potential customers who wouldn’t otherwise be interested.
+Publishing content is a specialist skill that, when executed correctly, can allow your business to seep into the minds of potential customers who wouldn't otherwise be interested.
 Simply produce information that your target customers will look for and make it easy for them to find.